MASQ-Project/Node/README.md

 **SubstratumNode** is the foundation of SubstratumNetwork.

 It is what the average user runs to earn SUB and dedicate some of their computers' resources towards the network.
-Everyone who runs a SubstratumNode gets paid via cryptocurrency each time they serve content.
+People who run a SubstratumNode can be rewarded with cryptocurrency for each time they serve content.

-SubstratumNodes work like forwarding points on the network.
-When a user requests a site, nodes use artificial intelligence to find the fastest way to get the information to that user.
+SubstratumNodes work together to relay CORES packages and content on the network.
-Multiple nodes can work to fulfill a single request, splitting the data into unique parts for added security and more efficient delivery.
+When a user requests a site, nodes use artificial intelligence to find the most expedient and secure way to get the information to that user.
+Multiple nodes work to fulfill a single request in order to maintain a necessary level of anonymity.

 ## Tools / Environment Setup
 SubstratumNode software is written in Rust.